 - (1) Housing demand will hinge partly on the footprint of the Federal government - will they continue to promote housing to the degree they have in the past?
-Yes, the economy is important, but the politicians know how to "grease the wheels" - (2) Labor participation rate keeps falling this suggests that there will be future labor shortages.
+Yes, the economy is important, but the politicians know how to "grease the wheels" Already, Fannie and Freddie are talking about less stringent lending rules. - (2) Labor participation rate keeps falling this suggests that there will be future labor shortages.
 Furthermore, tax revenue will be impacted as more people collect from growing number of government programs while fewer people pay taxes.
 Look for changes in tax code; consumption tax??; social security; Medicare/Medicaid; - (3) How will USA deal with aging demographics; crumbling infrastructure; out of control public debt; and, generally, decreasing global competitiveness!!!!!
 My thought revamp the tax system to Discourage consumption (bring it in line with other countries); and invest more in our future!!!
 Otherwise, we will continue to "underperform", and housing and wood products will suffer.
 This will take a long term commitment from the country, politicians, voters, The U.S. consumption rate (% of GDP) is about 70% while our competitors, it is 60% or lower.
 Invest for the future sounds simple, but requires some thinking that prevailed in this country following WWII.
-And, we have to get Medicare/Medicaid, and SSI on a sustainable basis (see next slide for information on federal debt because this makes debt reduction critic - (4) LEADERSIP IS important politicians need to work on long term solutions And, more Americans need to get involved in the voting process mid term turnout is less than 40%.
-If you don't vote, don't complain about the outcome or resulting poor or lack of legislation.
+And, we have to get Medicare/Medicaid, and SSI on a sustainable basis (see next slide for information on federal debt because this makes debt reduction critic - (4) LEADERSIP IS important politicians need to work on long term solutions And, more Americans need to get involved in the voting process mid term turnout was less than 40%.
+More people are becoming apathetic